 Helping our patients to hold an uncomfortable feeling with care, hope, and compassion

-Being able to sense other people’s feelings or empathy is great, but at times, it can work against us too if we are not careful and aware.
+Being able to sense other people’s feelings or empathy is great isn’t it, but at times, it can work against us too if we are not careful or unaware.

 Same goes with sadness and anxiety.
 We may end up with two very sad or anxious people too.